GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit05/unit05-07_exercise_chm.md

 * Load the first layer of the cropped Lahntal Sentinel-2 scene.
 * Crop the layer with the extent of the Lidar Pointcloud.
-* Calculate a DEM with the Sentinel tile as a grid template.
+* Calculate a DEM with the Sentinel tile as a grid template with `grid_metrics()`.
-* Normalize the Pointcloud with `lasnormalize`.
+* Normalize the Pointcloud with `lasnormalize()`.
 What happened?
-* Calculate the mean vegetation height for each 10 x 10 m pixel.
+* Calculate the mean vegetation height for each pixel.
 * Save the mean vegetation height as a tif.
+* Plot the mean vegetation height as overlay to the Lahntal sentinel scene.